domfarolino/algorithms/src/datastructures/binary_search_tree/README.md

 <a name="postorder"></a>
 ### `std::vector<T> binary_search_tree<T>::postorder();`
 This method delegeates to the `postorder_helper()` method below.
-This method returns a vector with the elements from the BST in post order.
+This method returns a vector with the elements from the BST in postorder.

 ### `void binary_search_tree<T>::postorder_helper(TreeNode<T>* root, std::vector<T> &vec);`
 In order to traverse the tree in post order, we need to first traverse down the left subtree.
 We recursively call `postorder_helper(root->left, vec)` on the node's left subtree to do this.
 Then we traverse down the right subtree by recursively calling `postorder_helper(root->right, vec)` on the node's right subtree.
 After that, the value of the current node is inserted into the vector with `vec.push_back(root->val)`.